How I built a stunning 32-inch 4K digital picture frame with a Raspberry Pi 4 featuring smooth image crossfading transitions

 Learn more in YouTube’s privacy policy.

-Three weeks later, I picked up the display back with a beautiful frame.
+Three weeks later, I picked up the display, and this time, with a beautiful frame.
 I added the Raspberry Pi 4 in a passively cooled Flirc case, plugged in the wires, and configured the Pi3D PictureFrame software.

 If you have been toying with the idea of building a larger digital picture frame, read on.